+Name

-Name Amount Requested (\$) Name of conference/ organization Link to main conference Presenting □ Attending □ Have you applied for GPSG travel funds? $\Box$ YES $\Box$ NO If awarded, what amount? \$ Please attach the following documentation: Label all documents when submitting to program director as: last.name_event.name_document.name (Examples: Jones_APHA Conference Agenda, Jones_APHA_Student Travel Application) ☐ Students complete Travel Authorization (TA) form prior to travel.
+Amount Requested (\$)

+Name of conference/ organization

+Link to main conference

+Presenting □ Attending □

+Have you applied for GPSG travel funds? □ YES □ NO

+If awarded, what amount? \$

+Please attach the following documentation:

+Label all documents when submitting to program director as: last name_event name_documen name (Examples: Jones_APHA_Student Travel Application)

+☐ Students complete Travel Authorization (TA) form prior to travel.
 Excel forms available here.
-Forms are updated frequently, please do not save copies for later use. ☐ Copy of the accepted abstract or paper. ☐ Copy of the acceptance notification/email invitation to participate in the conference ☐ Travel budget narrative, listing costs and sources of support ☐ Copies of notification of any other financial support for the travel, such as GPSG ☐ Conference agenda as a link or summary that includes the registration fee and meals provided at the conference ☐ Google map with mileage if using own car ☐ Airline Itinerary or supporting documentation if flight is not yet booked Supporting documentation should include: name stated on license/passport, Date of Birth, Airline Preference, Seat Preference, and Airline member number ☐ Hotel confirmation or Third Party Lodging Authorization Request (if staying in an Airbnb) Form must be submitted prior to paying for Airbnb reservation.
+Forms are updated frequently, please do not save copies for later use.

+□ Copy of the accepted abstract or paper. □ Copy of the acceptance notification/email invitation to participate in the conference □ Travel budget narrative, listing costs and sources of support □ Copies of notification of any other financial support for the travel, such as GPSG □ Conference agenda as a link or summary that includes the registration fee and meals provided at the conference □ Google map with mileage if using own car □ Airline Itinerary or supporting documentation if flight is not yet booked □ Supporting documentation should include: name stated on license/passport, Date of Birth, Airline Preference, Seat Preference, and Airline member number □ Hotel confirmation or Third Party Lodging Authorization Request (if staying in an Airbnb) □ Form must be submitted prior to paying for Airbnb reservation.
 Only 1 student needs to submit form, but please list all students sharing Airbnb.

-Students are responsible to keep receipts for reimbursement, such as parking, taxi, hotel, etc. All expenses on TA require documentation.
+Students are responsible to keep receipts for reimbursement, such as parking, taxi, hotel, etc.All

 We cannot guarantee funding for all travel requests.
 Please do not assume that you have received a travel award until the Public Health Sciences Ph.D. director has notified you.

-1 0.1
+Internal Use Only

+Approved: \[\sum YES \text{NO} Amount: \$\(\sum \)